oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * `Payload Format Indicator`:  This property is used to distinguish binary vs. UTF-8 encoded strings for the payload format, as specified in section 3.3.2.3.2 of the MQTT specification, and should be set as appropriate for the message serialization used.
 * `Content Type`: a UTF-8 Encoded String describing the content of the Application Message.
 For OpenC2 messages, the string `"application/openc2"` is used.

-* `User Property`:  two user properties are defined to further specify the message format:
+* `User Property`:  two User Properties are defined to further specify the message format:
   * `msgType`:  a UTF-8 string used to identify the type of OpenC2 message, as described in section 3.2 of the OpenC2 Language Specification.
 Legal values are  `"req"` (request), `"rsp"` (response), or `"ntf"` (notification)
   * `encoding`:  a UTF-8 string used to identify the specific text or binary encoding of the message.
 Legal values are `"json"` and `"cbor"`.